eProsima/Fast-DDS-docs/docs/advanced.rst

     WriterAttributes Wparam;
     Wparam.mode= ASYNCHRONOUS_WRITER;	// Allows fragmentation

 Note that in best-effort mode messages can be lost if you send big data too fast and the buffer is filled at a faster rate than what the client can process messages.
-In the other hand, in reliable mode, the existence of a lot of data fragments could decrease the frequency in which messages are received.
+In the other hand, in reliable mode, the existence of a lot of data fragments could decrease the frecuency in which messages are received.
+If this happens, it can be resolved setting a lower Heartbeat period, as stated in :ref:`tuning-reliable-mode`.

-For an easier understanding, here are proposed two examples of how to configure an application:

-* Sending an unique big file.
-In the case of an application which requires to send an only one large file, it is important to make sure that all fragments of the message are received.
-The loss of a fragment means the loss of the entire message, so reliable mode has to be selected.
-Additionally, if there exists a lot of fragments it can be useful to set a low heartbeat period.
-* Video streaming.
-In audio or video transmissions, sometimes is better to have an stable and high datarate feed than a 100% lossless communication.
-Working with frequencies of 30Hz or 50Hz, for example, makes insignificant the loss of one or two samples each second.
-Thus, for a higher performance it can be appropiate to configure the reliability mode to best-effort.

-More informatition about reliability configuration can be found on :ref:`tuning-reliable-mode`.

 When you are sending large data, it is convenient to setup a flow controller to avoid a burst of messages in the network and increase performance.
 See :ref:`flow-controllers`

+Example: Sending a unique large file
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This is a proposed example of how should the user configure its application in order to achieve the best performance.
+To make this example more tangible, it is going to be supposed that the file have a size of 9.9MB and the network in which the publisher and the subscriber are operating has a bandwith of 100MB/s

+First of all, asynchronous mode has to be activated in the publisher parameters.
+Then, a suitable reliability mode has to be selected.
+In this case it is important to make sure that all fragments of the message are received.
+The loss of a fragment means the loss of the entire message, so it would be best to choose reliable mode.

+The default size of this fragments using the UDPv4 transport has a value of 65kb (which includes the space reserved to the data and the message header).This means that the publisher would have to write at least about 1100 fragments.

+This amount of fragment could slow down the transmission, so it could be interesting to decrease the heartbeat period in order to increase the reactivity of the publisher.

+Another important consideration is the addition of a flow controller.
+Without a flow controller, the publisher can occupy the entire bandwith.
+A reasonable flow controller for this application could be a limit of 5MB/s, which represents only a 5% of the total bandwith.
+Anyway, this values are highly dependant of the specific application and its desired behaviour.

-A last consideration to have in mind is to check the size of the system UDP buffers.
-In Linux, buffers can be enlarged with:
+At last, there is another detail to have in mind: it is critical to check the size of the system UDP buffers.
+In Linux, buffers can be enlarged with

 .. code-block:: bash